janekfleper/typst-fancy-units/src/unit/format.typ

 // -> (content)
 //
 // Around brackets the separator `h(0.2em)` is always used and the
-// "unit-separator" in the `config` is ignored.
-If the configured
+// "separator" is ignored.
+If the configured separator is e.g. a dot ".",
-// separator is e.g. a dot ".", it just looks wrong to join units
-// and brackets with that separator.
+// it just looks wrong to join units and brackets with that separator.
 #let format-unit-power(tree, separator: auto, decimal-separator: auto) = {
   if separator == auto { separator = h(0.2em) }
   if decimal-separator == auto {